dipakprajapati2703/hyva-learning-plan/04-HYVA-TAILWIND-ALPINE-SETUP.md

 # Complete Tailwind CSS & Alpine.js Setup Guide for Hyvä Themes

-**Comprehensive guide for understanding how Tailwind CSS and Alpine.js are configured in Hyvä**
+**Comprehensive guide for understanding how Tailwind CSS and Alpine.js are configured in Hyvä v1.4.1**

 ---